standardgalactic/eclectric-oil/README.md

-# too-wierd
+# eclectric oil

-Works in progress.
+Too good not to share.